Rationale

 Students:

-Differentiation is the process by which curriculum objectives, teaching methods, assessment methods and learning activities are planned to cater for the learning needs of the individual student.
-To provide for this basic entitlement, students in the same group must have learning opportunities matched to their needs and teaching must consider the differences in learner characteristics.
-This in turn requires flexible planning, careful assessment, and the provision of a variety of approaches to learning and teaching.
+Differentiation and adaptive teaching are processes by which curriculum objectives, teaching methods, assessment methods and learning activities are planned to cater for the learning needs of the individual student.
+To provide for this basic entitlement, students in the same group must have learning opportunities matched to their particular needs and teaching must take into account the differences in learner characteristics.
+This in turn requires flexible planning, careful assessment and the provision of a variety of approaches to learning and teaching.
 Mixed ability teaching implies that all abilities must be catered for when planning a lesson.
-Assessment must be fair and considered in-line with the school’s differentiation approach to teaching.
+Assessment must be fair and considered in-line with the school’s differentiation and adaptive teaching approaches to teaching.

 Forms of Assessment